Adelaide Educational Institution: History

 In 1852 Young opened a school with two, then three pupils (Hubert Giles, Caleb Peacock and John Partridge) in the "Peacock Chapel" lent by Mr Peacock in the rear of the (Congregational) Ebenezer Chapel in Ebenezer Place, off the east end of Rundle Street.
-The two grew to seventeen at years end. and he was advertising for evening classes in Geometry and Arithmetic, apply between 6 and 7pm at Stephens Place, off the west end of Rundle Street where the Young family had a home, and to which street the school moved, perhaps as early as 1854.
+The number grew to seventeen at years end. and he was advertising for evening classes in Geometry and Arithmetic, apply between 6 and 7pm at Stephens Place, off the west end of Rundle Street where the Young family had a home, and to which street the school moved, perhaps as early as 1854.
 Fees for day students were 10 guineas (£10/10/-) per annum, (payable quarterly in advance).
 Facilities were available for boarding.
 His residence was also located on Stephens Place.
 By December 1855 the school had 107 students, perhaps close to 200 in 1857, 130 in 1862, 133 in 1868.

 Next venue was the Congregational chapel in Freeman Street (now that section of Gawler Place between Pirie and Flinders Streets).

 In 1872 he had new premises built at Parkside on what became Young Street, named after the headmaster.